EURAC-EEBgroup/smellscapy/docs/index.md

 **SmellscaPy** is a Python library for analysing and representing **indoor smellscape perceptual data**.
-It provides tools for **data validation, calculation of perceptual indices, visualization, descriptive statistics and modelling** to support reproducible research in smellscape studies.
+It provides tools for **data validation, calculation of perceptual indices, visualization, descriptive statistics** to support reproducible research in smellscape studies.

 ## **Key Features**